stat6250-w17/course_questions_wiki/README.md

 - Question (WF): Are English date formats the only formats SAS processes/produces?
 - Answer (WF): No, you can use “OPTIONS DATESTYLE=mdy; “ (or YDM, or YMD, or DMY…) to change date format.
+- Answer (AS): Use informats to tell SAS how to read in a datevalue from an external file.
+SAS uses the informat to interpret the value read in from the input buffer and then calculates number of days since Jan 1, 1960 and stores that integer value as in the output dataset.
+Similarly, use formats to tell SAS, how to present the number in the dataset as a date while displaying the data.
+Informats and formats are key to making sense of SAS dates.

 - Question (WF): When do we want to make a label instead of just using them as a variable?
 Is it when for the convenience of the variables?
 - Answer (WF): Using a LABEL statement in a DATA step permanently associates labels with variables by affecting the descriptor information of the SAS data set that contains the variables.